Your Retirement Income Needs Are More Complicated Than You Think

 What happens to your emergency cushion after retirement?
 The advice used to be to move it into your cash account – the one you use to pay the monthly bills.
 The trouble is that that may not give you enough flexibility to handle unexpected bills like car repair, emergency surgery, and so on.
 “Increasingly, we think [maintaining] that emergency reserve fund is the right solution,” says Roy.

 So how big should your emergency fund be in retirement?
-During your working life the rule of thumb is to have a fund accounting for 3-6 months of expenses, but there’s no equivalent rule for retirees.
+During your working life, the rule of thumb is to have a fund accounting for three to six months of expenses, but there’s no equivalent rule for retirees.
 Instead, stop to consider how much you’d need to get you through most unexpected emergencies, and keep that amount in funds both separate and liquid.
 If and when you use the money — when you’re replenishing your cash account and rebalancing — be sure to replace it, as well.

 Plan for Long-Term Expenses